evgenyneu/js-evaluator-for-android/README.md

 ## Single line comments

-Library will not work if JavaScript code file contains single-line comments.
-If your code does not evaluate, try to run it though jshint and minifyer.
+Library will not work if JavaScript code has single-line comments.
+If your JavaScript code does not evaluate, try to run it though jshint and minifyer.

 ## Feedback